jeremenichelli/personal-site/posts/2020-01-17-a-guide-to-react-refs.md

 As I said, refs are escape hatches for React developers, and we should try to avoid using them if possible.

-When we obtain a node by using a `ref` and later modify some attribute or the DOM structure of it, it can enter into conflict with React’s diff and update approaches.
+When we obtain a node by using a `ref` and later modify some attribute or the DOM structure of it, it can enter into conflict with React's diff and update approaches.

-We’re going to cover anti-patterns later in this article.
-First, let’s start with a simple component and grab a node element using refs.
+We're going to cover anti-patterns later in this article.
+First, let's start with a simple component and grab a node element using refs.

 ```js
 import React from 'react'